What Females Can Do During The Last 10 Days Of Ramadan If They Are On Their Period

 Image Credit: Pexels

-Use the extra time and energy you have to cook for others, be it family, neighbors, close friends, or colleagues, during iftar or suhoor.
+Use the extra time and energy you have to cook for others; be it family, neighbors, close friends, or colleagues, for iftar or suhoor.
 Feeding those who fast is a form of worship, as it helps them to feel energized while fasting, which in turn brings you many rewards.

 If you'd like to take it a step further, you could even cook up a large amount of food for your neighborhood mosque during iftar.
 Just imagine how many mouths you would be feeding and how many times your rewards would be multiplied!
 Now, if you'd like to up your game even further, you can recite Salawat on Prophet Muhammad SAW while cooking the food.
 Even by reciting just one salawat, Allah will write for you ten good deeds and erase ten of your bad deeds - Masya Allah.